mgarl-10/Yellow_protein/README.md

 ---

-## 3.4 Phylogenetic Tree Construction
+## 3.4 Phylogenetic tree construction

 Phylogenetic reconstruction was performed using RAxML: